plotly/orca/README.md

 ## In Brief

 This image exporter is not a completely new tool.
 Rather, it is comprised of much preexisting functionality which has been organized and isolated into a single canonical repository.
-Streambed, plotly.js and eventually the R, Python and Julia libraries will require it and optionally configure it for their needs.
+Plotly Cloud, plotly.js and eventually the R, Python and Julia libraries will require it and optionally configure it for their needs.

 This Image Exporter suite consists broadly of two commandline tools:
 * The "image server," which renders graphs as specified by commandline arguments